Outlet stores offer the promise of premium designer goods at budget prices, but do they deliver on that promise?

 Look for the dust bag: Handbag brands that come with dust bags, such as Coach and Michael Kors, typically don’t provide dust bags with their made-for-factory products.
 A dust bag is often a sign of a boutique quality bag.

 Check the Clearance section: In many outlet stores, the real deals are hiding in the sparsely populated clearance sections.
 This makes sense; while the stores will get dozens of each made-for-factory product, they may just get one or two of the out of season pieces left over from the boutique stores.
 For that reason, these oddball little gems are often displayed other styles and product types on the clearance rack (rather than being part of a central display).
 Kate Spade, Coach and Michael Kors are all examples of outlet stores that display their boutique inventory in a clearance section.

 Ask the Sales’ team: Asking whether or not merchandise is from the boutique collection, or from a factory line, is a legitimate product inquiry.
 I have found sales associates to extremely transparent about this (if asked).

 Stick to All-Premium Brand Stores: Some luxury brands only have a single designer line, even in their outlet stores.
 Burberry is one of them.
 If you want to know whether or not a store sells made-for-outlet pieces, just ask.

+These tips will help you find the rare bargains at outlet malls, but that doesn’t mean the other pieces are bad purchases.
 Whether or not something is premium grade designer is not the standard of a good piece.
 If you find a made-for-factory piece that is of solid quality, looks amazing on you, compliments your lifestyle and fills a gap in your current wardrobe, than it’s a good find (just don’t let the perception of a bargain be your deciding factor).